Why Reassurance Stops Working in Unstable Relationships

 When reassurance no longer settles a doubt, the first instinct is to look at the exchange.
 Was the question too vague, or the answer too brief?
 Was something in the delivery wrong?

-You may think it is a matter of finding the right way to express or respond to the concern.
+You might think it is a matter of finding the right way to express or respond to the concern.
 Yet, when doubts resurface despite reassurances, the issue sits elsewhere.

 Reassurance speaks to your thinking.
 Your feelings respond to what is happening between you.
 When those two don’t match, what you feel outweighs what you are told.

 This is why reassurance starts missing the mark.
-The words may still sound right.
-The relationship around them no longer feels as convincing.
+The words can still sound fitting, but the relationship around them no longer feels as convincing.

 Why Reassurance Cannot Replace Relationship Safety